 No, most tenants have a right to sublease their rental property.
 Tenants in apartment buildings with four or more units have a right to sublease, and even if their lease agreement prohibits it, that clause is unenforceable.
 Tenants in a home or a building with less than four units have no right to sublease and must defer to their lease agreement terms.

 Can a tenant sublet without permission?

-You must ask formal permission from your landlord before you are allowed to sublet your property in New York.
-The landlord has 10 days to request more information, and then within 30 days of your initial request or the landlord’s request for more information, whichever is later, the landlord must provide an answer.
+You must ask your landlord for formal permission before subletting your property in New York.
+The landlord has 10 days to request more information, and within 30 days of your initial request or the landlord’s request for more information, whichever is later, the landlord must provide an answer.
 If the landlord rejects the request to sublease, it must be “reasonable”- typically, an economic reason or if the landlord suspects the sublease is not temporary.
 Even if your request is denied, you may challenge it.

 Are there additional rules for rent-stabilized or subsidized housing?

-Yes, if you live in a rent-regulated or rent-subsidized housing unit there are specific rules you must follow.
-For example, if you live in public housing housing, you may not sublease at all.
+Yes, if you live in a rent-regulated or rent-subsidized housing unit, there are specific rules you must follow.
+For example, if you live in public housing, you may not sublease.
 It is best to consult an attorney and carefully review New York sublet laws.

 How to end a sublease agreement?

 In New York, a sublease is legally binding, and a sublessor must follow the same eviction process that their landlord would follow if they wanted to remove them from the property.